ckeditor/ckeditor5/docs/features/toolbar.md

 ## Separating toolbar items

 You can use `'|'` to create a separator between groups of toolbar items.
-It works in both the basic and extended configuration formats:
+This works in both the basic and extended configuration formats.

 Below you can find an example of a simple toolbar with button grouping.
 The group separators (`'|'`) set in the configuration help organize the toolbar.